Common Facebook Marketing Mistakes That You Should Know

 Value proposition problem

-In marketing, one of the most significant factors to consider is the value proposition.
+One of the most significant factors to consider in marketing is the value proposition.
 It can be harmful to your campaign if you ignore it.

 Your value proposition can persuade customers to do business with you or use your product over a competitor's.
 It states explicitly from the start what benefits you can provide to them.